MaroB05/Telegram-Message-Scheduler/README.md

 6. Do not interfere with your mouse or keyboard while the script is running.

 Note: This script uses screen capture and image recognition.
 Ensure your Telegram window is visible and not obstructed during execution.

-## Caution
-This tool interacts directly with your GUI.
-Use it responsibly and in accordance with Telegram's terms of service.